replicatedhq/kots/README.md

 ## Supportability

-Currently, Kots CLI tool supports OSX (indeed Apple Silicon arm64) and Linux platforms.
-However, its operations can **only** be performed and support on clusters with the `linux/amd64` platform.
+Currently, the KOTS CLI supports OSX (including Apple Silicon arm64) and Linux platforms.
+However, the Kubernetes resources that it creates can **only** be scheduled on nodes with the `linux/amd64` platform.

 # Community